boboldehampsink/reverserelations/README.md

 Reverse Relations plugin for Craft CMS
 =================

-Plugin that allows you to show reverse relations in both the CP and the Site.
+Plugin that allows you to show and save reverse relations in both the CP and the Site.

 Features:
-- Able to output the relation in the CP and in the Site (no other plugin has this feature)
+- Able to output the relation in the CP and in the site (no other plugin has this feature)
 - Only supports entries at the moment

 Todo: